Apple continues to defy gravity as stock hits $600

 "Volatility going higher as a stock goes higher is not usual activity and tends to happen in bubble situations.
 Is Apple a one-man bubble?"
 Nathan said.

-(Reporting By Angela Moon and Doris Frankel in Chicago; Editing by Andrea Evans and Leslie Adler)
+(Reporting By Angela Moon; additional reporting by Doris Frankel in Chicago; Editing by Andrea Evans and Leslie Adler)